 Tape a pop-top to the lighter body: I always have a lanyard with a clip.
 I tie one end to my coat zipper, belt or pack.
 Any small item I use is attached.
 Drop your lighter in mud, sand or snow and you may jam the wheel, clog the butane port or lose the lighter completely.

 Wrap the lighter with several feet of duct or electrical tape: You will use the tape for everything, and it may pad the body, offering some shock protection if the lighter is dropped.
-Duct tape is also a good firestarter.
+Some duct tape is also a good firestarter (Check this out before you need to use it.)
 I use the brightest tape I can find, but if you want to color coordinate your survival gear, there are a multitude of different colors and patterns available.

 I don’t rely completely on any survival fire making system.
 But it’s common sense to do everything possible to improve the efficiency of every piece of your survival gear.
 A lot rides on it!